Suppan/Delta-Mix/README.md

 # **DeltaMix**

-Application for basic mixing of sound samples with algorithmic based time-intervals
+Application for basic mixing of sound samples with algorithmic based time-intervals written in tcl-tk

 Input:

-folder with soundfiles (mono or stereo)
+- folder with soundfiles (mono or stereo)

 Output: